patrickeldiradev/Drupal-Migration/doc/USAGE.md

 __Why are you using Drush?
 All instructions are written for Drush!__

-Because it is easy.
+* Because it is easy.
 If you feel uncomfortable with Drush, you can always use conventional methods, i.e. download from website, extract it and put it under related directory.

+__The module just does not work!__

+* Try clearing the caches from D7's Admin panel or run `drush cc all` from Drupal site root.
+Both of them does the same thing.

 __How can I download the code in Windows?__